raspberrypilearning/astro-pi-mission-zero/en/step_4.md

 ```

 The original speed of the message is `0.1`.
 Making the number smaller makes the message scroll more quickly, and making it larger makes the message scroll more slowly.

-+ Perhaps you could leave a nice greeting for the Astronauts working near where the Astro Pi is installed on the ISS?